PowerShell/PowerShell/docs/community/working-group-definitions.md

 * @TravisEz13
 * @anmenaga

-## Modules
+## Cmdlets and Modules

-For those core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, we may have some set of WGs responsible for their cmdlet design guidelines and enforcement, as well as to manage the proposal of new cmdlets or breaking changes.
+The Cmdlet WG should focus on core/inbox modules whose source code lives within the `PowerShell/PowerShell` repository, including the proposal of new cmdlets and parameters, improvements and bug fixes to existing cmdlets/parameters, and breaking changes.

 However, some modules that ship as part of the PowerShell package are managed in other source repositories.
 These modules are owned by the maintainers of those individual repositories.